 The information below explains how to configure the transactional replication settings for PostgreSQL in the Enable Institute.
-Transactional Replication wizard or the Manage Institute available from the Transactional Setup > Manage option on the connection in the Metadata Explorer.
+Transactional Replication wizard or the Manage Transactional Log Settings dialog available from the Transactional Setup > Manage option on the connection in the Metadata Explorer.